Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 What is interesting about Actyx Pond is that it **allows you to forget completely about how to synchronize state between nodes** in the swarm.
 This happens, for example, when one of the nodes goes offline for a while.
 As soon as it comes back up, Actyx Pond automatically reconciles what happened between all the nodes while they were disconnected from each other.

+If you want to learn more about Actyx Pond, please start [here](/pond/introduction.md)

 :::info Eventual consistency for a partition tolerant system Formally speaking, Actyx Pond provides eventual consistency for logic implemented on the partition tolerant ActyxOS.
 :::

-Let's have a look at how to use ActyxOS and Actyx Pond to build a decentralized chat.
+Let's now have a look at how to use ActyxOS and Actyx Pond to build our decentralized chat app.

 ## Building the chat